BlockchainCommons/musign-cli/doc/INSTALL.md

 ## Abstract

-This document describes how to build and run `musig-cli`.
+This document describes how to build and run `musign`.
 In addition, it shows how to run tests.

 ## Install Toolchain